donadam2015/m2x-galileo/README.md

 ---

-#### How do I know my mini PCIe card is being detected
+#### How do I know my mini PCIe card is being detected?

-You can run the following command to look for a PCIe card plugged in
+You can run the following command to look for a PCIe card that is plugged in:
 ```
 lspci -k | grep wifi
 ```

-And you will see something like
+And you will see something like:
 ```
 01:00.0 Class 0280: 8086:4235 iwlwifi
 ```